Entertainment & Special Event Insurance — Kelly Insurance Group

 SHOWCASES & BATTLE RAP EVENTS

-Rap battle competitions, open mic showcases, underground shows, and emerging artist events.
-Often held in smaller venues with high energy crowd environments.
-General liability is critical even for smaller-scale events where incidents can still generate significant claims.
+Rap battle competitions, open-mic showcases, underground shows, and emerging-artist events — often in smaller venues with high-energy crowds.
+General liability matters even at smaller scale, where an incident can still generate a significant claim.

 🗓️